 This course enables students to apply a systematic process for researching, designing, building, and assessing solutions to address specific human and environmental challenges.
 Through their work on various projects, students will explore broad themes that may include aspects of industrial design, mechanical design, architectural design, control system design, and/or apparel design.
-Students will develop an awareness of environmental and societal issues related to technological design, and will learn about secondary and post secondary pathways leading to careers in the field.
+Students will develop an awareness of environmental Grade 12 and societal issues related to technological design, and will learn about secondary and post secondary pathways leading to careers in the field.

-Technological Design: Architectural Design Grade 11
+Technological Design: Architectural Design TDA3M1 University/College Grade 11

-TDA3M1 University/College

 This course provides students with opportunities to apply the principles of basic design to technological challenges in industry, engineering, architecture, manufacturing, and graphics.
 Students will develop problem-solving and design skills through the use of technical drawings and illustrations, model building, testing, and marketing.
 They will also become aware of consumer, business, and environmental issues in the creation and marketing of products or services, and the educational requirements of design-related careers.
+Grade 12 Prerequisite: None use of technical drawings, model building, testing, and marketing.
+Students will research, design, and test solutions for residential or commercial architecture, industrial engineer- of apprenticeship and college programs leading to careers in the transportation industry. ing, and manufacturing.
+They will also examine the educational requirements of a technical-design related career in engineering, architecture, or industrial design.